What are Data Use Policies

 - While CAP LTER will make every effort possible to control and document the quality of the data it publishes, the data are made available “as is.”
 CAP LTER cannot assume responsibility for damages resulting from misuse or misinterpretation of datasets or from errors or omissions that may exist in the data.

 - It is considered a matter of professional ethics to acknowledge the work of other scientists that has resulted in data used in subsequent research.
-CAP LTER expects that any use of data from this server will be accompanied with the appropriate citations and acknowledgments.
+CAP LTER expects that any use of project data will be accompanied with the appropriate citations and acknowledgments.

 - CAP LTER encourages users to contact the original investigator responsible for the data that they are accessing.
 Where appropriate, researchers whose projects are integrally dependent on CAP LTER data are encouraged to consider collaboration and/or co-authorship with original investigators.